Best Picture Movie Marathon, Part 11

-The Letter: Hell hath no fury like a Bette Davis scorned.
+Hell hath no fury like a Bette Davis scorned.

 All is quiet on this Singapore rubber plantation.
 The moon illuminates the ground below as tired workers listen to soft music and relax in their hammocks.
 In the background, one gunshot is heard from inside a large bungalow.
 A well-dressed man staggers onto the veranda, holding what appears to be a gunshot wound.
 A woman, holding a smoking gun, follows her victim and shoots him again.
 As he falls from the stairs to the ground, she shoots him four more times, emptying the gun into his lifeless body.

 The camera tracks up and lingers on her face.
 There’s no remorse.
 A cold-blooded, unemotional, expressionless woman looks down at the deed she’s done before summoning a servant boy to inform her husband (who works on the plantation) that Geoffrey Hammond is dead.

 Our femme fatale, Leslie Crosby (Bette Davis) has just enough time to put on a mournful face before her husband, Robert (Herbert Marshall) and a couple police offers burst through the door.
 All are charmed by her poise, graciousness and stoicism as she recounts her harrowing attempt at defending her honor against a man who supposedly took advantage of her good graces.